 Prerequisite(s): Special permission required to enroll.
-Students must apply and be accepted to the Woodcock or BNY Mellon CSR Leadership Fellows Programs - http://www.business.pitt.edu/berg/
+Students must apply and be accepted to the Woodcock or BNY Mellon CSR Leadership Fellows Programs

 The nature of this course will vary depending on which project of the spring semester a student wishes to pursue, either the Spring 1 or the Spring 2 section.
 For that reason, students interested in this course should contact their respective academic advisor for more information.